 Cooking Section, ADP 2016 laureates, installing the artwork produced during their residency in Luxembourg

 The Artists Development Programme (ADP) is a residency and mentorship programme organised by the EIB Institute.
-The ADP offers emerging European visual artists under the age of 35 the opportunity to develop their practice in a high quality professional context without any material constraints.
+Acting as both a talent scouter and accelerator, the ADP offers emerging European visual artists under the age of 35 the opportunity to develop their practice in a high quality professional context without any material constraints.
 It involves the creation of an art project under the mentorship of an internationally renowned artist.
 The mentors provide an exceptional tutoring and networking opportunity for young artists, while the exhibition of works from the project at the EIB premises adds the credibility of an established setting.

 Previous mentors of the programme are Finnish photographer Jorma Puranen, leading British visual artist Darren Almond, Polish conceptual artist Mirosław Bałka and renowned British abstract painter Callum Innes.